-- assignment of claims acceptable to the Government, is incorrect EFT information within the meaning of paragraph (d) of this clause - (h) EFT and assignment of claims.
-If the Contractor assigns the proceeds of this contract as provided for in the assignment of claims terms of this contract, the Contractor shall require as a condition of any such assignment, that the assignee shall register in the CCR database and shall be paid by EFT in accordance with the terms of this clause.
-In all respects, the requirements of this clause shall apply to the assignee as if it were the Contractor.
-EFT information that shows the ultimate recipient of the transfer to be other than the Contractor, in the absence of a proper assignment of claims acceptable to the Government, is incorrect EFT information within the meaning of paragraph (d) of this clause. - (i) Liability for change of EFT information by financial agent.
-The Government is not liable for errors resulting from changes to EFT information made by the Contractor's financial agent. - (j) Payment information.
+- clause shall apply to the assignee as if it were the Contractor.
+EFT information that shows the ultimate recipient of the transfer to be other than the Contractor, in the absence of a proper assignment of claims acceptable to the Government, is incorrect EFT information within the meaning of paragraph (d) of this clause. - (h) Liability for change of EFT information by financial agent.
+The Government is not liable for errors resulting from changes to EFT information made by the Contractor's financial agent. - (i) Payment information.
 The payment or disbursing office shall forward to the Contractor available payment information that is suitable for transmission as of the date of release of the EFT instruction to the Federal Reserve System.
 The Government may request the Contractor to designate a desired format and method(s) for delivery of payment information from a list of formats and methods the payment office is capable of executing.
 However, the Government does not guarantee that any particular format or method of delivery is available at any particular payment office and retains the latitude to use the format and delivery method most convenient to the Government.
-If the Government makes payment by check in accordance with paragraph (a) of this clause, the Government shall mail the payment information to the remittance address contained in the CCR database.
+If the Government makes payment by check in accordance with paragraph (a) of this clause, the Government shall mail the payment information to the remittance address contained in the SAM database.